eezstreet/SWATEliteForce/README.md

 On the host machine, this can be reached from http://127.0.0.1:6000/

 # CREDITS/THANK-YOUS #
-Irrational Games and Sierra for the game.
+* Irrational Games and Sierra for the game.
-KevinL for a tip about Voting Screen.
-BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive Sebasien NovA for his modified SwatEd.exe
+* BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive
+* Sebastien NovA for his modified SwatEd.exe
+* FrancisSwat for being gracious in giving us the SAS mod assets.
+* Hellfire Entertainment for being gracious in giving us the SWAT4 1.2 mod assets.
+* KevinL for a tip about Voting Screen.
-Ryo Ohki for a tip about P90 and SAW animations
+* Ryo Ohki for a tip about P90 and SAW animations
-Dc247 for typo corrections in this document
+* Dc247 for typo corrections in this document
-MulleDK19 for help with the Speech Recognition feature Yasuntei for spotting a typo
+* MulleDK19 for help with the Speech Recognition feature
-FrancisSwat for being gracious in giving us the SAS mod assets.
-Hellfire Entertainment for being gracious in giving us the SWAT4 1.2 mod assets.
+* Yasuntei for spotting a typo
+* SS for hosting EU servers
+* Audio for help hosting NA servers
+* Gez for producing the Gez admin mod, which I referenced a lot.
+* RUNEPATRIARCH for finding some unused audio

-Briefing Voice-Over: LethalFeline (go check out his YouTube channel!)
+**Briefing Voice-Over:** LethalFeline (go check out his YouTube channel!)

-Dispatch Voice-Over: Kita Nash (go check out her YouTube channel!)
+**Dispatch Voice-Over:** Kita Nash (go check out her YouTube channel!)

-Adam Moretti Voice-Over: GrimithM (go check out his YouTube channel!)
+**Adam Moretti Voice-Over:** GrimithM (go check out his YouTube channel!)

-ELITE SUPPORTERS
+## ELITE SUPPORTERS ##
 These people have generously donated money to Elite Force via Patreon.
 If you are interested in helping out, you can find our Patreon page here: https://www.patreon.com/user?u=4885526

-TheTCREngineer
+* TheTCREngineer
-Jake Robinson/sandman332
+* Jake Robinson/sandman332
-Evan Derickson
+* Evan Derickson
-Mad Max
+* Mad Max
-Jordan Harrison
+* Jordan Harrison

-PUBLICITY
+## PUBLICITY ##
-GOG.com (Ran a very nice overview of our mod, you should check it out!)
+* GOG.com ran a very nice overview of our mod, you should check it out!
-PC Power Play (Also ran a nice overview of the mod) GamingPastime did an excellent review of v5.3.
+* PC Power Play also ran a nice overview of the mod
-StrawberryClock (Streamer)
+* GamingPastime did an excellent review of v5.3.

-WE ARE: ELITE SQUAD
+## WHO WE ARE: ELITE SQUAD ##
-eezstreet: Team Lead, Programming, Map Editing
+* eezstreet: Team Lead, Programming, Map Editing
-Jose21Crisis: Programming, Weapons Analysis
+* Jose21Crisis: Programming, Weapons Analysis
-kevinfoley: Programming, Model Editing
+* kevinfoley: Programming, Model Editing
-Rangar: Music (Composition), Textures
+* Rangar: Music (Composition), Textures
-TheTCREngineer: Models
+* TheTCREngineer: Models
-sandman332: Programming
+* sandman332: Programming

-RETIRED ELITE SQUAD
+## RETIRED ELITE SQUAD ##
 mezzokoko: Programming

-.. if there is anyone I missed, feel free to send me a message and this will be corrected.
+*... if there is anyone I missed, feel free to send me a message on Moddb, and this will be corrected. --eezstreet*

 # LICENSE #
 This software is licensed under the GNU General Public License v2.
-You can read it in more detail in LICENSE
+You can read it in more detail in the LICENSE file.
+The source code is freely available at https://github.com/eezstreet/SWATEliteForce